TomStrepsil/web-toggle-point/docs/CONTRIBUTING.md

 > N.B.
 The `danger:local` script requires staged changes to be committed, otherwise you will receive the message:
 >
 > `No git changes detected between head and main`
+>
+> If you'd like to check just staged commits, you can instead run `npm run danger:local:staged`

 ## Opening a PR